syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ---
-title: Working with Animations | PowerPoint Library | Syncfusion
+title: Working with Animations in PowerPoint presentation | Syncfusion
 description: Learn here all about working with animations of Syncfusion PowerPoint Presentation Library and more.
 platform: file-formats
 control: Essential Presentation